SidonTheTroll/Erstes-Jahr/Chemistry/1-basic-concepts-of-chemistry.md

 # Avogadro's Hypothesis

-Under similar conditions of temperature, pressure, equal volumes of all gases contain equal number of molecules.
+Under similar conditions of temperature and pressure, equal volumes of all gases contain an equal number of molecules.

 ## Application